Intuit Global Privacy Statement

 No sale of personal information to third parties.
 We do not and will not sell personal information to third parties.
 We do share personal information with third parties for the business purposes described in this Statement.

 With our affiliates and subsidiaries and your right to limit information sharing.
-We may share your information with our affiliates and subsidiaries for everyday business purposes as described in this Statement, including for marketing purposes.
+We may share your information with our affiliates and subsidiaries for everyday business purposes as described in this Statement, including for marketing purposes, for improving and developing our offerings and for personalizing your experience on our Platform.
 Certain laws may provide you with the right to limit our information sharing activities in certain circumstances.
 Please review these rights in the “Country and Region-Specific Terms” section below.

 Cookies and other tracking technologies.
 You can find information on changing your browser settings to opt-out of cookies in your browser settings.
 In certain countries, you may also be able to make changes to your cookies settings by using our cookie preferences tool.
 If you disable some or all of the cookies the service, or parts of the service may not work.
-For more information, please see Intuit’s Cookies Policy.
+For more information, please see Intuit’s Cookies Policy and, for Mailchimp offerings, please also see the Mailchimp Cookies Policy.

 For advertising and analytics.
 Intuit may use advertising networks and other providers to display advertising on our Intuit Platform or to manage our advertising on other sites.
 Our advertising partners may place cookies on unaffiliated websites in order to serve advertisements that may be relevant to you based on your browsing activities and interests and determine the effectiveness of such advertisements.
 See also the “Country and Region-Specific Terms” section below for additional pages.